vedi/knowledge-base/src/documents/unity/profile/Profile_GettingStarted.html.md

 1. If you are building your app under Windows, you have to have iTunes installed since the SOOMLA postprocessing is expecting a utility that exists in OS X and is installed with iTunes in Windows.

+2. If you are using Google Cardboard SDK in your app, you should remove the `-ObjC` flag from the link flags in Xcode.

 ## Example